Jweijian/Coexistence-Phase/README.md

-# PRL-Coexistence-Phase
+# Coexistence-Phase
-The dataset of PRL-Phase Coexistence in Hybrid Perovskites from Machine Learning Metadynamics
+The dataset of Phase Coexistence in Hybrid Perovskites from Machine Learning Metadynamics